 DLVO (Derjaguin and Landau, Verwey and Overbeek) theory is obligatory for everyone wanting some insights into stability of nanoparticles, emulsions and colloids.
 The fact that it often requires input values (and there are lots of them!) that are unknown to the users, and the fact that other factors can completely overwhelm DLVO effects is an unfortunate truth.
 But all the same, any formulation team should share the common language of DLVO and should make at least some attempt to place their formulations within the context.
 The model here takes the minimum number of relevant inputs and plots the three key effects plus the resulting balance.
 Any standard text on DLVO (even Wikipedia) will provide much more detail.
+The equations are provided below for those who are interested.
 The model used here is based on one created by Dr Robert Lee of Particle Sciences and his assistance is warmly acknowledged.
 A companion model explores the meaning of Zeta potential

 This is all very fine for theoreticians, but how does one get hold of all those input values when you just know that you have some particles you want to disperse?
 The first advice is "Don't Panic".
 Now think things through one at a time.

 - You know the radius of your particle, you know T, you know the Density of your liquid (1 is good enough for most purposes) and its Molar Volume is simply MWt/Density (so MWt is close enough).

 - You can look up Dielectric Constants (and Molar Volumes) here .